fipl-hse/fipl-hse.github.io/source/docs/llm_2023/labs/lab_7/lab_7.rst

 Stage 6.2.
 Make main endpoint
 """""""""""""""""""""""""""""""""""""""""""""""""
-When a user clicks the button on the start page, a POST request must be initiated to the main endpoint, which is responsible for processing the data using LLM pipeline.
+When a user clicks the button on the start page, a POST request must be initiated to the main endpoint which is responsible for processing the data using LLM pipeline.

-Implement method,
+Implement method
 which allows to create a main endpoint for model call.

 To be able to make a query in an ``entry field``